ole1986/vscode-arma-dev/README.md

 ## Release Notes

-Implemented a DialogControl previewer when opening *.hpp files.
+Implemented a DialogControl preview when opening *.hpp files.
 Please note this is a very very first preview, supporting safezoned cords only

+### 0.0.6

+* truncate the dialog control x and y axis (but configurable / see Extension Settings)

 ### 0.0.5